 Range Rover Sport SUV review

-"The Range Rover Sport certainly isn’t cheap, but it offers most of the luxury of its big brother, while also being more enjoyable to drive"
+"The Range Rover Sport isn’t cheap, but it offers most of its big brother’s luxury, while being more fun to drive"

 - Good grip in corners